 Years of Experience

-Workers who have been with the company for more than one year but less than five can make $36K per year on average.
-Respondents who have been working for five to nine years make approximately $52K annually on average.
-The largest slice of the Make-A-Wish Foundation workforce (33 percent) has been working for 10-19 years and earns, on average, $64K per year.
+Those who have five to nine years of work experience see average salaries of $52K annually.
+The largest slice of the Make-A-Wish Foundation workforce (33 percent) has been working for one to four years and earns, on average, $36K per year.

 Certifications and Degrees